kelloggm/checkerframework-gradle-plugin/README.md

 # Checker Framework Gradle Plugin

-This plugin provides re-usable build logic for programmers who would like to use the
+This plugin runs custom typecheckers from the
 [Checker Framework](https://checkerframework.org)
-to run custom typecheckers during their build process.
+during the build process.

 The plugin works by modifying the arguments to `JavaCompile` tasks in the Gradle build so that the typechecker is run as part of the compilation process.
-By default, this plugin adds any typecheckers you specify to the `:compileJava` task that the `'java'` plugin provides.
+By default, this plugin adds any typecheckers you specify to the `:compileJava` task that the `java` plugin provides.

 ### Adding dependencies